rown-h/Dory_Behavioural_Analysis/README.md

 ### Required R packages

-The scripts in this repository were run on [R](https://www.R-project.org/) (version 4.3.3) through RStudio (Posit Software PBC, 2026).
+The scripts in this repository were run on [R](https://www.R-project.org/) (version 4.3.3) through RStudio (Posit Software PBC, 2026), with the following packages:

 | Package    | Version tested | Citation                                                               |
 |------------|----------------|------------------------------------------------------------------------|